Robs0412/radiosonde_flight_visualization/README.md

 Tested with Excel 2016 & 365 (Windows)

 ### Introduction:
-I started this project to get first insights into Excel VBA - some 'real life data' and the target to visualize weather balloon flights.
+I started this project to get first insights into Excel VBA - some 'real life data' and the plan to visualize weather balloon flights.
 For sure, it is not a masterpiece in coding, but for beginners in data analysis it might be a good starting point.
 The charts generated in the workbook give you a better idea about what is going on up in the air or you may just find some helpful lines in the macro for your own projects.

 As a source, the workbook is dealing with archived data from [radiosondy.info](https://radiosondy.info).
 This site is showing crowd-sourced data from weather balloons up in the air.